ov/rss2maildir/README.md

             "use_maildir_cache": true,
             # Should all mails be stored in a single Maildir
             "use_single_maildir": true,
-            # Under what name should the script send mails
+            # What to put to the "From" field
-            "mail_sender": "rss2emaildir"
+            "mail_sender": "noreply@localhost"
         },
         # list of subscriptions
         "feeds": [